hoangperry/hoangperry.github.io/_posts/2020-01-22-36-questions-that-lead-to-love.md

 date: 2020-01-22 00:00
 ---

+This is 36 Questions that lead to love

 # Set I

 1. Given the choice of anyone in the world, whom would you want as a dinner guest?